Sending Data with SMS & USSD

 Requirements

 With the ubiquity of SMS-capable devices, there is generally no special requirement needed.
-However, please keep the following in mind:
+However, keep the following in mind:

 Limitations